Artistic talent is equally distributed across the globe.

 What can I expect from a No Chambers subscription?

 One album recommendation on the first Friday of every month, with a link to a place where the album is available to stream and (ideally) purchase.
-Plus a short one-sentence description of the album, as well as a longer-form description that includes more details, context, personal thoughts, etc.
+Plus a short one-sentence description of the album, as well as a longer-form description that includes more details, context, personal thoughts, stories, etc.

 How long is “longer-form”?